-Communication is key when implementing any HR policy so we've put together 5 steps to help embed a mental health policy.
+As communication and commitment is key when implementing any HR policy, we've put together 5 steps on how to embed a mental health policy into your workplace.

 Step 1: Get leadership support and buy-in